 In the current economic climate, where resources are increasingly under pressure, it is challenging to constantly deliver high quality services across all areas of the organisation.
-This, however, highlights the importance of keeping equality and diversity at the forefront of our minds, ensuring we understand how our decisions affect our business, communities and the people who work for MFRA.
+This, however, highlights the importance of keeping equality, diversity and inclusion at the forefront of our minds, ensuring we understand how our decisions affect our business, communities and the people who work for MFRA.

 We believe that fire does discriminate against the old and infirm and those in socio-economically disadvantaged areas.
 We have developed policies and procedures based on Risk, Demand and Vulnerability to identify and target our efforts towards the most vulnerable and at risk within our communities.
+Our Integrated Risk Management planning is based on these three main factors; the risks in Merseyside, the demand for our services and the vulnerability of our communities and people who live in them.
+These three themes all make a difference to the safety of people, buildings and places in Merseyside.

-We will continue to fit smoke alarms free of charge to people aged over 65 and those referred to us by other agencies who understand fire risk, or by our staff as part of specific campaigns following fatal fires.
+We will continue to fit smoke alarms free of charge to people aged over 65 and those referred to us by other agencies that understand fire risk, or by our staff as part of specific campaigns following fatal fires.

 Other Merseyside residents can access free fire safety advice on request.
 This can include the installation of smoke alarms if necessary and the person requesting the service is asked to cover the unit cost of the alarm.

-Merseyside Fire & Rescue Authority actively supports the reduction of Hate Crime across Merseyside and has introduced Safe Havens at all fire stations.
+Merseyside Fire & Rescue Authority actively supports the reduction of Hate Crime across Merseyside and all our fire stations remain Safe Havens.
 We use target hardening techniques to prevent incidents and/or reduce the effects on victims.

-To date we have continued to maintain a very fast average response to incidents through innovative use of crewing systems and placement of appliances relevant to the risk in that station area.
+To date, we have continued to maintain a very fast average response to incidents through innovative use of crewing systems and placement of appliances relevant to the risk in that station area.
 By targeting our prevention activity and working smarter, we are still having a real impact on the safety of the people of Merseyside.

-MFRA published the Service Delivery Plan 2020-21 in April 2020 and following a 12 week consultation period in April 2019 the IRMP Supplement 2019/21 was published to update on proposals included in the Integrated Risk Management Plan 2017-20.
+MFRA published the Service Delivery Plan 2021-22 in April 2021 and following a 12 week consultation period in April 2019 the IRMP Supplement 2019/21 was published to update on proposals included in the Integrated Risk Management Plan 2017-20. n.b.
+During 2021 the new Integrated Risk Management Plan 2021-24 was published in July 2021 after extensive consultation during 2020, which is slightly out of the scope of this 2020-21 report, but may be of interest to readers.